Paramount Theatre (Los Angeles)

-Paramount Theatre, formerly Metropolitan Theater or Grauman's Metropolitan Theater, also known as Paramount Downtown, was a movie palace and office building located at 323 W. 6th Street and 536 S. Hill Street, across the street from Pershing Square, in the historic core of downtown Los Angeles.
+Paramount Theatre (formerly Metropolitan Theater or Grauman's Metropolitan Theater; also known as Paramount Downtown) was a movie palace and office building located at 323 W 6th Street and 536 S Hill Street, across the street from Pershing Square, in the historic core of downtown Los Angeles.
 It had an additional entrance connecting it to the Broadway Theater District and it was the largest movie theater in Los Angeles for many years.

 History

 Downtown Los Angeles's Paramount Theatre opened as Grauman's Metropolitan Theatre on January 26, 1923.
 The building was financed by the Hill Street Fireproof Building Company, designed by George Edwin Bergstrom with the theater and building interior designed by William Lee Woollett, all for impresario Sid Grauman, known at the time for the Million Dollar Theatre and best remembered today for his two Hollywood movie palaces: the Chinese and Egyptian theaters.
 The theater's first screening was the film premiere of Gloria Swanson's My American Wife, with the actress in attendance.
 Fred Waring and his Pennsylvanian Orchestra accompanied the film on stage, as did three vaudeville acts.

 Upon opening, Metropolitan Theater sat more than 3,600, making it the largest movie theater in Los Angeles for many years.
 The theater also featured an orchestra lift, one of the largest balconies ever built, the longest projection throw in Los Angeles, and the theater was one of the first to be air conditioned in the United States.
-The building itself featured two entrances, a main entrance on 6th Street and a small entrance on Hill.
-These entrances quickly proved inadequate, and so a third entrance was added on Broadway, connecting the theater to the Broadway Theater District.
+The building originally featured two entrances, a main entrance on 6th Street and a small entrance on Hill.
+These quickly proved inadequate, and so a third entrance was added on Broadway, connecting the theater to the Broadway Theater District.

 In 1924, Grauman sold all his downtown holdings to Paramount Publix, who then employed Fox West Coast Theaters to operate this theater.
 In 1929, the theater was renamed Paramount Theatre, and was informally known as Paramount Downtown to distinguish it from the other Paramount Theatres in Los Angeles.

 In 1950, Cabart Theaters Corp took over the theater, and two years later United Paramount Theatres took it over from them, after which they modernized the building with a new marquee and updated lobby.

 The theater closed in 1960 and the building was demolished in 1962.
 It was replaced by a parking lot, which itself was replaced by sixteen story tower in the early 1980s.
 The tower currently houses the International Jewelry Center.